 Toussaint (the new area from the upcoming expansion) known from the books is kind of an idyllic land, left untouched by the war.

-In what way will that affect music?
+How will that affect the music?

-Did Percival record a completely new stuff?
+Did Percival record some completely new stuff?

 What?
 I couldn’t hear your question! (laughter)